 Estimate your loan payments with the financial aid calculator.

 Grace Periods After you graduate, leave school, or drop below half-time enrollment (fewer than 6 credits), there is a period of time before you have to begin repayment called a grace period.
-This grace period is six months for a Federal Stafford Loan and nine months for Federal Perkins Loans.
+This grace period is six months for a Federal Direct Student Loan and nine months for Federal Perkins Loans.
 (If you are a parent, you do not have a grace period — repayment generally must begin within 60 days after the loan is fully disbursed.).

 Your Student Loans It is important to gather all information pertaining to your student loans.
 You should be aware of how much you have borrowed, when your grace period ends, the amount of your payment and when it is due.
 The U.S. Department of Education’s National Student Loan Data System (NSLDS) contains the status of your loans, balance amounts, and the agency that services your student loans, to which you will send payments.